Get your Christmas morning off to a delicious start with this lightly spiced Christmas French Toast

 - Fruit, maple syrup or icing sugar to serve

-- Whisk the egg, milk and vanilla or cinnamon together in a wide shallow bowl that's large enough to fit two slices of brioche in it
+- Whisk the egg, milk, mixed spice and vanilla extract together in a wide shallow bowl that's large enough to fit two slices of brioche in it.

 - Place two slices of brioche in the liquid and leave for around 15-30 seconds depending on how thick the bread is.
 Carefully turn them over and leave for another 30 seconds.

-- Heat the oil in a large non-stick frying pan over a medium heat.
-When it's hot, add the soaked brioche to the pan and cook for 5 minutes or until it is golden
+- When the oil is hot, add the soaked brioche to the pan and cook for 5 minutes or until it is golden.